Low Back Pain Anatomy for Yoga Teachers

 When trying to illustrate the thoracolumbar fascia, one thing that I realized is that the Transverse Abdominus (TA) passes behind the Quadratus Lumborum (QL) to attach to the transverse process of the lumbar spine.

 The Paraspinalis muscles (the muscles that run along the back of the body on either side of the spine and includes both the Spinal Erectors and Multifidus), are encased in an open sided tube of connective tissue that wraps those muscles to the spine.

 In the lumbar region the front wall of that tube (the technical name now used is paraspinalis rectinacular sheath or PRS) is formed in part by fibers of the Transverse Abdominus.

-The serratus posteriour inferior actually forms part of the rear wall of PRS.
+The serratus posterior inferior actually forms part of the rear wall of PRS.
 But that's incidental (or at least I think it is, at least in regards to back pain and forward bends.)

-What occured to me on seeing how the transverse abdominis passing behind the quadratus lumborum, is that tension in the transverse abdominous could actually pull the quadratus lumborum forwards, towards the front of the abdoman, adding tension to that muscle and in addition slightly changing the angle with which the fibers of that muscle (the QL) act on the lumbar vertebrae.
+What occurred to me on seeing how the transverse abdominis passes behind the quadratus lumborum, is that tension in the transverse abdominus could actually pull the quadratus lumborum forwards, towards the front of the abdomen, adding tension to that muscle and in addition slightly changing the angle with which the fibers of that muscle (the QL) act on the lumbar vertebrae.

 Enter the posterior serratus inferior.